 Now that you know the difference between being high, stoned, baked, and buzzed, you’re probably wondering how to achieve these different states.
 The answer is simple: it all depends on the amount of THC you consume.
 In general, the more THC you consume, the more intense the effects will be.
 However, it’s important to keep in mind that everyone reacts to cannabis differently.
 Some people may need less THC to feel the desired effects, while others may need more.

 If you’re looking to get high, stoned, or baked, there are a few things you can do to increase your chances of success.
 First, make sure you’re using a high-quality cannabis product from a reputable source.
 Second, start with a small dose and gradually increase your intake as needed.
 And finally, be patient!
 It may take a few minutes (or even hours) for the effects of cannabis to kick in.
+If you’re looking for a reliable and convenient way to enjoy high-quality cannabis products, FastSlice, the premier weed delivery company, ensures you get the best without the wait, so you can elevate your experience with ease.

 So there you have it!
 A guide to being high, stoned, baked, and buzzed.
 We hope this has helped you better understand these terms and how cannabis works.
 Now get out there and enjoy yourself!
 Just remember to start slow and be safe.
 Happy vaping!